 9 || Tire Run from The Inspired Treehouse

-Try setting up your hula hoops in the yard in an array of different patterns for an awesome gross motor and endurance challenge!
+Try setting up your hula hoops in the yard in an array of different patterns for this awesome tire run endurance challenge!

 Our Favorite Hula Hoops for Kids